Wazhee/CLIP-GCA/README.md

-# CLIP-GCA
+# Medical Counterfactual Augmentation via Latent Interpolations (Med-CAL)
-This is an implementation of GCA for real-time data augmentation using foundation models embeddings
+This is an implementation of Med-CAL for real-time data augmentation using foundation model embeddings